rtlcopymemory/rtlcopymemory.github.io/_posts/2025-08-20-homelab-minipc.md

 - Use [bees](https://github.com/Zygo/bees/tree/master) to perform deduplication on btrfs

 I also Installed tailscale and enabled RDP so that I can access it from my main PC and even when I'm not home!

+# VMs
+## REMnux
+I converted the official `.ova` after installing REMnux from scratch twice and having issues with default packages.
+After booting up the VM, internet wouldn't work.
+Checking `ip a` I see the interfaces are not configured correctly so I checked the `netplan` config and found out the NIC name was wrong in the config file, changing that to my NAT default fixes the internet.
+After that I also added an extra NIC for a "host only" network and cofnigured it with a static IP.